If you’re moving to an area of the Cape Town suburbs or city centre, you’ll find a range of diverse and vibrant neighbourhoods to choose from.

-The architecture in these neighbourhoods is a mish-mash of brightly painted houses, modern apartments and chic loft renovations.
+The architecture in these neighborhoods is a mish-mash of brightly painted houses, modern apartments, and chic loft renovations.
 One of the more desirable areas, expats will find plenty of bars and restaurants here.
-These neighbourhoods are popular with the Muslim community.
+These neighborhoods are popular with the Muslim community.

 Consantia, Tokal & Bishopscourt

-If you’re looking for a large, gated property with a large garden, these neighbourhoods are worth checking out.
-Located around 25 minutes from the city centre, Constantia is a very prestigious choice for those who want to live an exclusive and private lifestyle.
+If you’re looking for a large, gated property with a large garden, these neighborhoods are worth checking out.
+Located 25 minutes from the city center, Constantia is a prestigious choice for those who want an exclusive lifestyle.

 Bloubergstrand/ Blaauwberg Coast (Milnerton, Tableview)

-To the north of the city around Table Bay, you can find the neighbourhoods of Milnerton and Tableview.
-While the lifestyle is considerably different to the Atlantic seaboard neighbourhoods, the beaches here are popular with watersports all year round, and there are plenty of restaurants and shops nearby to enjoy.
-With good schools and affordable properties, the coast is popular with expats moving to Cape Town and considered one of the best places to live in Cape Town.
+To the north of the city around Table Bay, you can find the neighborhoods of Milnerton and Tableview.
+While the lifestyle differs to the Atlantic seaboard neighborhoods, the beaches here are popular with watersports all year.
+There are also plenty of restaurants and shops nearby to enjoy.
+With good schools and affordable properties, the coast is popular with expats; it’s one of the best places to live in Cape Town.

-Located to the south west of the city, Hout Bay is popular with people buying holiday homes and weekend commuters, with pretty beaches, walking trails and stunning views on offer.
-While not the most vibrant working area, Hout Bay does boast a few schools and a working harbour.
+Located to the southwest, Hout Bay is full of holiday homes and weekend commuters.
+Hout Bay is teeming with pretty beaches, walking trails, and stunning views.
+While not the most vibrant working area, Hout Bay does boast a few schools and a working harbor.

 Boroughs such as Durbanville, Bellville and Parow are popular with expats moving out of the city.
-In recent years, much development has taken place in the northern suburbs, and these neighbourhoods in boast some good schools and shopping centres.
+In recent years, much development has taken place in the northern suburbs.
+These neighborhoods boast some good schools and shopping centers.

-Around 10km south of the city centre, the southern suburbs are home to some excellent quality family homes and good private and state schools.
-With a range of historical buildings, restaurants and entertainment venues, these neighbourhoods are highly regarded.
+Around 10km south of the city center, the southern suburbs are home to some excellent family homes and good private and state schools.
+With a range of historical buildings, restaurants, and entertainment venues, these neighborhoods are in high regard.

 False Bay (Muizenberg, Fish Hoek, Simonstown)

 If you’re looking for somewhere peaceful, the False Bay seaboard of Muizenberg, Fish Hoek and Simonstown are worth checking out.
-Expats moving to these areas face a longer commute in to the city, but this is a stumbling block home movers are prepared to contend with – especially first-time buyers and surfing fanatics.
+Expats moving to these areas face a longer commute in to the city.
+However, this is a stumbling block families are prepared to contend with – especially first-time buyers and surfing fanatics.

 Helderberg (Gordon’s Bay, Strand, Somerset West)

 Helderberg’s neighbourhoods are primarily home to gated estates and golf estates, with new housing developments a prime spot for expats moving to the area.
-While it’s possible to commute in to the centre from here, it can be very time consuming if you hit heavy traffic.
+While it’s possible to commute to the center from here, it can beztime-consuming if you hit heavy traffic.

 Neighbourhoods in Cape Town to avoid

 As with other cities in South Africa, it’s important to be vigilant when travelling around in Cape Town, especially alone.
 This means hiding valuables, researching routes before you travel and avoiding unknown areas, especially when it’s dark.
-There are other ways you can minimise your chances of being a victim of crime too, for example by only booking your taxis through a reputable company and only getting in to marked cars.
+There are other ways you can minimize your chances of being a victim of crime, too.
+For example, only book taxis through a reputable company and only get in marked cars.

 While areas change over time and there is no hard and fast rule about where is and isn’t safe, official crime stats from 2016 show the following areas had the most crimes in the Western Cape region.